 Anaphylaxis reactions, also known as severe allergic reactions, are life-threatening and must be addressed as soon as it happens.
 Reactions to different kinds of stimuli such as peanuts and bee stings can cause an anaphylactic reaction.
 Signs and symptoms of an anaphylactic reaction include:

 - Changes in LOC (levels of consciousness) such as confusion, disorientation, and unconsciousness

 - Difficulty in breathing

 - General hives, itchiness, and redness of the skin

 Typically, the more signs and symptoms that are present, the more serious the episode is.
 Signs and symptoms can vary regardless of what the allergen is.
-To learn more about recognizing and managing severe allergic reactions, enrol in St Mark James training courses with Edmonton First Aid.
+To learn more about recognizing and managing severe allergic reactions, enroll in St Mark James training courses with Edmonton First Aid.